linode/docs/docs/websites/cms/install-wordpress-on-ubuntu-16-04.md

 ## Install Optional PHP Extensions

 WordPress, and many of its plugins, use PHP extensions that you'll need to install manually.
-This section is optional, but it will allow you to access some Wordpress features you may not have with a basic PHP installation.
+This section is optional, but it will allow you to access some WordPress features you may not have with a basic PHP installation.

 -   In order to modify photos or images in Wordpress, you'll need the PHP-GD extension.
 For example, when you upload an image to use as a header, you may need to crop the image to make it fit your page.